jgosmann/aoc2021/day19-rust/README.md

 I am storing the coordinates in hash sets which (I think) cannot be manipulated in place that easily.
 Each coordinate needs to be removed, changed, and reinserted anyways.

+## Edit: optimization

+I improved the runtime a little bit by first checking the square of Euclidian distances.
+These are invariant under the rotations.
+Thus,
+I only if at least 12 distances match, the rotations need to be performed.
+This introduces some more overhead to keep track of the distances, but it is less than the time won.